fededim/BinaryToPowershellScript/README.md

 # Usage

  -i, --inputs          Required.
-Specify the input file(s) to process, you can use also a wildcard pattern<br />
+Specify the input file(s) to process, you can use also a wildcard pattern or specify multiple files separted by space<br />
  -o, --outputfolder    Specify the output folder where all the powershell scripts will be generated<br />
  -b, --base64          Specify the base64 file format for the powershell script(s)<br />
  -s, --single          Specify to create just a single script file for all input files<br />